2016 Serbian local elections: Merošina

 Results of the election for the Municipal Assembly of Merošina:

-There were several changes in the municipal administration of Merošina between 2016 and 2020, amid ongoing divisions in the ranks of the Progressive Party's local organization.
+There were several changes in the municipal administration of Merošina between 2016 and 2020, amid ongoing divisions in the ranks of the Serbian Progressive Party's local organization.

 Sanja Stajić of the Progressives was chosen as mayor after the election.
-She was replaced by Saša Jovanović of the same party in February 2018.
+She was replaced by fellow Progressive Saša Jovanović in February 2018.
 The administration was reshuffled in May 2018, and Bojan Nešić was chosen as the municipality's new mayor – Nešić had been elected on the "Naprednjaci" list, which by this time had affiliated itself with the Socialist Party.
 The "Naprednjaci" group later merged into the Progressives.
 In September 2018, Nešić resigned as mayor and Jovanović returned to office.
 The municipal assembly was ultimately dissolved in August 2019, and Sanja Stajić was named as president of an interim administration that governed the municipality until new elections were held in 2020.

+Future parliamentarian Sanja Miladinović was elected to the assembly from the lead position on the Democratic Party's list.